-As you probably know, there are two Mongolias, Inner Mongolia, which is a part of China and Outer Mongolia, also known as the Republic of Mongolia, which has been an independent country since the fall of the Soviet Union, when it stopped being a satellite of the USSR.
+As you probably know, there are two Mongolias: Inner Mongolia, which is a part of China, and Outer Mongolia, also known as the Republic of Mongolia.

-Both Mongolia have evolved quite differently since their separation, it is extremely fascinating to be able to compare them and while Mongolia is now known as a prime destination for adventure tourism, Inner-Mongolia is hiding some of the best gems of China.
-From the ghost city of Ordos-Kangbashi to the dinosaur-centric border town of Erlian, going through the provincial capital, this tour is sure to provide you with an extraordinary summer holiday.
+Both Mongolias have evolved quite differently since their separation, it is extremely fascinating to be able to compare them and while Mongolia is now known as a prime destination for adventure tourism, Inner-Mongolia is hiding some of the best gems of China.
+From the ghost city of Ordos-Kangbashi to the Jurassic Park border town of Erlian, going through the provincial capital of Hohhot, this tour is sure to provide you with an extraordinary summer holiday.

 Designed for the train enthusiasts who want to go from Beijing to Ulan Bator just in time for the breathtaking Naadam Festival on a budget, we are sure to make great encounters and visit some of the more off-the-beaten path locations of China before heading into the Republic of Mongolia.